-We have just been describing what is generally called the first stage of the spiritual path, the purgative, which is for beginners and involves "spiritual warfare," whereby through cutting out the will and putting death to the passions one is crucified to the world and the world to oneself, following the example of Christ (Gal.
-6:14), and in
+We have just been describing what is generally called the first stage of the spiritual path, the purgative, which is for beginners and involves 'spiritual warfare'91 whereby through cutting out the will and putting death to the passions one is crucified to the world and the world to oneself, following the example of Christ (Gal.
+6:14) and in this way receiving eternal life through death.92 After it, for the mature, follows the 'illuminative' stage when being freed from dispassion, one has, through the Spirit, a 'spiritual knowledge of created beings.'93 Finally, one arrives at the 'mystical and perfective stage'-deification proper-where one comes to the 'measure of the stature of the fullness of Christ' (Eph.
+4:13) and one is initiated into the 'hidden mysteries of God and our being filled with ineffable wisdom through union with the Holy Spirit.'94 But how has deification, this last perfective stage, been characterized?

-84 John Climacus, The Ladder of Divine Ascent, 4.5, p.22.